PHPJasper/phpjasper/bin/jasperstarter/README.md

   * Integrate in non Java applications (for example PHP, Python)
   * Binary executable on Windows
   * Includes JasperReports so this is the only tool you need to install
+  * "Diskless" operation using stdin and stdout for input data and output.

 Requirements:

-  * Java 1.6 or higher
+  * Java 1.8 or higher
   * A JDBC 2.1 driver for your database